-What is Hosts File?
+What is a Hosts File

-In short, a hosts file is a local file that contains domain names and their matching IP addresses.
+A hosts file is a local file that contains domain names and their matching IP addresses.
 It’s found in all common operating systems and acts as a map, identifying and locating hosts on IP networks.

-Why Modify the Hosts File?
+Why Modify the Hosts File

 You can take advantage of the situation above when you’ve just purchased a domain.
 Or, when you’re migrating your website to a different hosting provider and your domain needs to point to the new server.
 Usually, it’ll take 24 to 48 hours for your domain to start working, and during that time, you won’t be able to access your site.